cogment/cogment-doc/src/concepts/core-concepts.md

 ### Actors

-Actors can be implemented in two different ways, either as a service or as a client. **Service Actor** implementations are accessed by the [Orchestrator](./glossary.md#orchestrator) during [Trials](./glossary.md#trial), while **Client Actor** implementations join a Trial by initating the communication with the Orchestrator.
+Actors can be implemented in two different ways, either as a service or as a client. **Service Actor** implementations are accessed by the [Orchestrator](./glossary.md#orchestrator) during [Trials](./glossary.md#trial), while **Client Actor** implementations join a Trial by initiating the communication with the Orchestrator.
 Client Actors implementations can _reach_ a Cogment deployment through [NAT traversal](https://en.wikipedia.org/wiki/NAT_traversal).
 This makes them particularly well-suited to implement human-driven Actors, in web-browsers for example.

-Using one of [Cogment's SDKs](../cogment/cogment-api-guide.md) Actors can be implemented as functions handling the integration between a decision making Actor ([software agent](./glossary.md#agent) or Human) and the [Trial](./glossary.md#trial).
+Using one of [Cogment's SDKs](../cogment/cogment-api-guide.md) Actors can be implemented as functions handling the integration between a decision-making Actor ([software agent](./glossary.md#agent) or Human) and the [Trial](./glossary.md#trial).
 This function performs the following tasks during the Trial:

 - Receive [Observations](./glossary.md#observation) and do [Actions](./glossary.md#action) in response, for example vectorizing the retrieved observation, feeding it to a neural network and converting its output to an Action.
 - Receive [Rewards](./glossary.md#reward), for example using them to update a neural network.